Time to 10x your DynamoDB productivity with Dynobase [learn more]

 An equivalent of JS Array which can store multiple items of different types.

-Map is JSON like structure of unordered key-value pairs.
+Map (also known as Object) is JSON like structure of unordered key-value pairs.
 Similarily to list, Map can contain mixed types elements.

 StringSet [SS], BinarySet [BS] and NumberSet [NS]